 God’s urban theatre

-- realism in images (involving such things as paintings and photography); and finally
+- realism in images (involving such things as paintings and photography)

 - in action, in the ability to mimic real life actions and themes.